 Classification of Water Damage in Your Home

-- appliance leaks from you fridge, ice machine, washing machines, etc.
+- appliance leaks from your fridge, ice machine, washing machines, etc.

 - toilet overflows